SHREYA-SNEHAL/Movie-booking-application/README.md

 # Movie Booking Application

 A full-featured web application for browsing movies and booking tickets online.
-Built with Node.js, Express, and MongoDB.
+Built with Node.js, Express, and MySQl.

 ## Table of Contents